I mentioned earlier this week the sudden death of Tom Petty – yet another legendary musician taken away from us.

 This story has appeared in a few newspapers recently.
-It concerns the stopping distances in the Highway Code (HC), and “research” by Brake – one of the usual suspects when anything like this kicks off.
-The charge being levelled is that the HC is wrong, and stopping distances are actually much longer.
+It concerns the stopping distances in the Highway Code (HC), and “research” by Brake – which is usually involved when anything like this kicks off.
+The charge being levelled this time is that the HC is wrong, and stopping distances are actually much longer.

-The first thing to point out – even though it’s too late, and people on the forums are already running with scissors over it – is that only the typical driver’s reaction time is being questioned.
-It has nothing to do with the braking distance (remember that overall stopping distance is equal to the thinking distance + braking distance).
+The first thing to point out, even though the forums are already running with it – is that only the typical driver’s reaction time is being questioned.
+It has nothing to do with the actual braking distance (remember that overall stopping distance is equal to the thinking distance + braking distance).
 The second thing to recognise is that it isn’t even a new issue.
-It had been ably discussed at least as long ago as June 2016 on Chalkdust Magazine, and if I was being cynical I would suggest that Brake had been at a bit of a loose end since its last crusade, seen this article, and picked up the reins.
+It had been ably discussed at least as long ago as June 2016 on Chalkdust Magazine.
+If I was being cynical I would suggest that Brake had been at a bit of a loose end since its last crusade, seen this article, and picked up the reins.

-The HC’s standard figures for stopping distances date back to the 60s, and this has led many to argue that they must be out of date just based on that.
-Consequently, most arguments start with the premise that stopping distances are wrong, and then proceed to cherry-pick disparate data which appear to support that premise.
+The HC’s standard figures for stopping distances date back to the 60s, and this has led many to argue that they must be out of date for that reason alone.
+Consequently, most arguments start with the premise that stopping distances are wrong because cars have improved, and then proceed to cherry-pick disparate data which appear to support that premise.
 Most arguments focus on the braking distance.

-I’m not going to repeat Chalkdust’s calculations here, but it is important to understand from the outset that braking distance in real situations has nothing to do with the weight of the vehicle.
-Braking distance is all to do with friction, and since any vehicle on the road has brakes which can freeze the wheels instantaneously if they’re applied hard, and an amount of rubber in contact with the road surface which is proportional to the size and weight of the vehicle, it is the overall friction between the tyres and the road which matters.
+I’m not going to repeat Chalkdust’s excellent calculations here, but it is important to understand from the outset that the braking distance in real situations has nothing to do with the weight of the vehicle.
+Braking distance is all to do with friction, and since any vehicle on the road has brakes which can freeze the wheels instantaneously if they’re applied hard enough, and an amount of rubber in contact with the road surface which is proportional to the size and weight of the vehicle, it is the overall friction between the tyres and the road which matters most.

-As an aside, if we’re going to be pedantic about it, tyres are better than they were in the 60s, road surfaces are better, and brake systems are better.
+As an aside, tyres are better today than they were in the 60s, road surfaces are better, and brake systems are better.
 So, if anything, a car in the 21st Century would probably stop more efficiently than one in the 60s did.
 But as I say, the issue isn’t about braking distance.

-Chalkdust pointed out last year that the HC stopping distances allow for a thinking time of 0.68 seconds, and they suggest that this appears to have been chosen because it meant that the “thinking distance” in feet is the same as the speed in mph – which is one of the methods learners use to memorise the stopping distances table in the HC.
-By comparison, the United States uses 1.5 seconds, and Canada assumes 2.5 seconds.
-Chalkdust suggests a new “thinking distance” in metres which is numerically equal to mph, and which equates to 2.24 seconds.
+Chalkdust pointed out in 2016 that the HC stopping distances allow for a thinking time of 0.68 seconds, and they suggest that this appears to have been chosen because it meant that the “thinking distance” in feet is the same as the speed in mph – which is one of the methods learners use to memorise the stopping distances table in the HC.
+By comparison, the United States uses 1.5 seconds thinking time, and Canada assumes 2.5 seconds.
+Chalkdust suggests a new “thinking distance” in metres which is numerically equal to mph, and which equates to 2.24 seconds thinking time.

 |Speed||Current Thinking Distance||Current Stopping Distance||New Thinking Distance||New Stopping Distance|

-Brake has decided to argue something completely different, coincidentally adopting the American thinking time of 1.5 seconds (but following “research” into “average thinking times”).
-Consequently, its proposed stopping distances are somewhat shorter than Chalkdust’s– and horrendously un-rememberable!
+Brake has decided to argue something completely different, coincidentally adopting the American thinking time of 1.5 seconds (but allegedly following “research” into “average thinking times”).
+Consequently, its proposed stopping distances are somewhat shorter than Chalkdust’s – and horrendously un-rememberable!

 |Speed||Current Thinking Distance||Current Stopping Distance||New Thinking Distance||New Stopping Distance|

 In my opinion – and I’ve said this before – knowing the actual stopping distance at any given speed is as useful as a chocolate fireguard.
-Knowing that the current 70mph stopping distance is about as long as a football pitch is much more useful than knowing it is 315 feet or 96m.
+However, knowing that the current 70mph stopping distance is about as long as a football pitch is much more useful (compared with knowing it is 315 feet or 96m).
 Let’s face it, if you’re in a situation where this is suddenly important, and you’re trying to push the pedals through the floor to avoid something in front of you, you’re not going to be worrying about how far 96m is from where you are now.